DataDog/puppet-datadog-agent/README.md

     }
     ```

-    Refer to the [comments in code][6] for all arguments available for a given integration.
+    See the [comments in code][6] for all arguments available for a given integration.

     If an integration does not have a [manifest with a dedicated class][7], you can still add a configuration for it.
 Below is an example for the `ntp` check: